brodieaustin/poisoned-well-novel/poisoned-well.md

 "When I was a younger man, and my face had not been cut up in battles and by bears and the like, I had just signed up to be part of a great lord's host.
 He was a lord of the plains, and the plains lords were fighting over this blade of grass and that.
 I was to be a foot solider, nothing more, nothing less."

 "We had marched to the castle of another lord to meet up with his host.
 I was called upon to perform a secret mission, of sorts.
 I escorted the lord's daughter to a witch woman's hut that lay far away from the castle walls.
 This daughter was big with child and she was scared.
-I didn't look nearly as fierce as I do know, so I knew she wasn't scared of me."
+I did not look nearly as fierce as I do know, so I knew she was not scared of me."

-"We arrived at the witch woman's hut, only there weren't any witch woman living there.
+"We arrived at the witch woman's hut, only there were not any witch woman living there.
 A queer blue light shone out of the hut.
 As we approached, the door open and out walked the oddest woman I have ever seen.
 She seemed to be covered in living fire from head to foot.
 I thought she was a god come down to this world, and I did what any smart does man would do.
 I feel to the ground.
-But that lord's daughter didn't.
+But that lord's daughter did not.
 She marched straight to that strange woman and they went into that cottage.

 "Terrible screams came from that hut.
 Cries and screams.
 I thought they were murdering the baby, but I think it was the other way.
 I never saw the daughter after that.
 That fiery woman stalked off into the woods with that baby and disappeared."

 "And what happened next?"
 Manan asked, not fully satisfied by this story.

 "Next?
-There wasn't another next except my running back to my camp.
+There was not another next except my running back to my camp.
 I never spoke another word about what I saw, and no one asked me about it.
 Not even that lord.
 But when I let myself remember it, I often wonder what happened to that child."

 "A ghost's tale," the shadowy man said.